kodcapsule/NCAA-Game-Highlights-Processsor/README.md

 ```

 ## **Step 4: Update .env file**
+Update the .env file with the following details

 1. RapidAPI_KEY: Ensure that you have successfully created the account and select "Subscribe To Test" in the top left of the Sports Highlights API
 2. AWS_ACCESS_KEY_ID=your_aws_access_key_id_here
 3. AWS_SECRET_ACCESS_KEY=your_aws_secret_access_key_here